spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-It shows the namespace contents (all global object references, such as variables, class instances, etc.) of the currently selected :doc:`ipythonconsole` session, and allows you to modify their value, add more values or delete them through a variety of GUI-based editors.
+It shows the namespace contents (including all global objects, variables, class instances and more) of the currently selected :doc:`ipythonconsole` session, and allows you to add, remove, and edit their values through a variety of GUI-based editors.

 .. image:: images/variable_explorer/variable-explorer-execution.gif
    :align: center